FrancoSpeziali/node-form-validation/README.md

 ## Assignment 5 - Setting up our middleware - express.json()

-You may have noticed that when you tried testing your API, your `console.log()` command output an empty object `{}` even if you posted some valid JSON.
+You may have noticed that when you tried testing your API, your `console.log()` command output a `undefined` even if you posted some valid JSON.
 Why is this?

 We need to use some middleware to make the `body` property accessible to us.
 Luckily for us, express.js comes with some built-in middleware to take care of this for us.